PunnettSong/2020-Summer-Research/README.md

  5. An integer that tells how large the bold should be.

 	No Bold: int = 0
-	Bold Level: 1 < int < 6
+	Bold Level: int > 0

+	**Note: The bold level input will depend on the images i.e some images may require a higher number than others.

 # Compile and Run the Application

-Once the textfile is filled with relevent information, the application can be executed from the command prompt/terminal screen that takes in an argument which is the text file name.
+Once the textfile is filled with relevant information, the application can be executed from the command prompt/terminal screen that takes in an argument which is the text file name.

 The following command will allow you to run and compile the application